top of page

 The verb 'abase' has its etymological roots in Middle English and Old French.
 It is derived from the Old French word 'abaisser,' which means 'to lower' or 'to reduce.'
 In turn, 'abaisser' has its origins in the Latin word 'ad' (to) and 'bassus' (low), which means 'to lower to a lower position' or 'to lower in rank.'
 Over time, this term was adopted into Middle English as 'abase,' retaining its fundamental meaning of lowering in rank, position, or dignity, typically through actions or words that humiliate, degrade, or belittle someone or something.
 The etymology of 'abase' effectively conveys the concept of diminishing or degrading the standing or status of an individual or thing, emphasizing the act of reducing someone or something to a lower position or condition.

-Quiz: Find the meaning of the verb abase:
+Find the correct meaning of the verb abase:

 Try Again!